-A participant may direct the Trustee to invest any portion of his/her elective contributions, catch-up contributions, Qualified Non-Elective contributions and rollover contributions in available investment options.
-Participant investment options include a variety of mutual funds, common/collective trusts and a stable value fund, which consists of a money market fund, a common/collective trust and traditional and synthetic guaranteed investment contracts.
-Wal-Mart common stock was removed as an investment option on June 15, 2007.
+A participant may direct Merrill Lynch to invest any portion of his/her elective contributions and Qualified Non-Elective contributions in available investment options.
+Participant investment options include a variety of mutual funds and common/collective trusts.
+Wal-Mart common stock was removed as an investment option on June 15, 2007 and the stable value fund option was removed on December 31, 2007.
 Participants may change their selections at any time.

 Participants' Profit Sharing contributions and Profit Sharing Plan rollover contributions are invested at the direction of the Retirement Plans Committee for participants with less than three years of service.
-Participants with at least three years of service may direct the Trustee to invest such contributions in available investment options, including a variety of mutual funds, common/collective trusts, Wal-Mart common stock, and a stable value fund, which consists of a money market fund, a common/collective trust, and traditional and synthetic guaranteed investment contracts.
+Participants with at least three years of service may direct Merrill Lynch to invest such contributions in available investment options.